nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

 For this purpose, use a Zephyr timer to post :c:struct:`SensorMeasure` events.
 In the template sample, such a timer is being used to count down 6 seconds when **Button 1** is being pressed to initiate the factory reset.

-To add a new timer for the measurement event, edit the :file:`src/app_task.cpp` file like follows:
+To add a new timer for the measurement event, edit the :file:`src/app_task.cpp` file as follows:

 .. code-block:: C++